UNDERSTANDING PROBIOTICS WHAT YOU NEED TO KNOW

 In a qualitative and quantitative study using scintigraphic imaging methods, it was possible to assess the gastrointestinal transit of the Capsugel® DRcaps™ capsules and their release based on the scintigraphic images.

-The formula features 11 of the most helpful probiotic strains that support human health:
+The formula features ELEVEN of the most helpful probiotic strains that support your microbiome health:

 Prebiotics support probiotics and make a significant contribution to the viability of healthy probiotic strains.
 Prebiotics are basically food for probiotics.
 Taking prebiotics helps probiotics work more efficiently and stimulates the growth of existing beneficial bacteria in the GI tract.

 Many leading experts strongly support the supplementation of prebiotics as perhaps being more important than supplementing probiotics, because prebiotics provide support to the hundreds of healthy strains already in the GI tract.
 Supplementing probiotics allows for the introduction of only a small number of strains compared to the hundreds of strains already present in the GI tract that need nourishment to ensure our overall health and wellness.

 Dr. Tennant’s® Probiotic Formula includes a special prebiotic called Propol®A. Propol®A is the highest molecular weight mannan fiber available today.
 Fibers (specifically plant fibers) are one of the primary foods of “good bacteria.”

 Propol®A's health benefits have been widely studied, and it has proven to be a superior prebiotic.

 A clinical study shows a 10% increase in beneficial Bifido bacteria strains in just 30 days!